 Hydragas Energy – Our Mission

 Hydragas Energy Limited is a Canadian company.
+We develop projects extracting unusual renewable energy plays, where gas is found in deep water.
 Our Series-A funding for projects in Africa is slow-walking through the time of COVID-19, with closing delayed by the pandemic.
 We are based in Vancouver, Canada.

-Our funding is to develop a full-scale demo extraction plant for Lake Kivu.
-The innovative technology has already been proven in an in situ pilot program.
-Our next steps after full-scale performance tests are to advance construction of the demonstration and commercial production stages.
+Our funding plan is to develop a full-scale demo extraction plant for Lake Kivu in advance of a series of commercial projects.
+The innovative technology has already been proven in an in situ pilot program, in one of Africa’s Great Lakes.
+Our next steps after full-scale performance tests are to fund and advance the construction of the demonstration and commercial production stages.

 Hydragas Energy innovated its extraction technology to produce methane dissolved at depth in Lake Kivu at commercial scale.
 No other open water bodies can yet produce renewable natural gas in this way.
 It is unique.